Keynote speaker: Nicola Peel

 Facilitator: Sandy Elsworth is a Geologist and Hydrogeologist now supporting water projects across Africa.
 He has been a Water Resource consultant over the past 30 years, and has assisted courses of action for climate change adaption and mitigation in the UK.

 Event fee: £16.50/£11 for those with low income.
 We have kept the ticket prices as low as possible to enable wide participation.
-We would ask that if you are able to pay the full price then please do so.
-If you wish to, please also make use of the facility provided to make a small additional donation to contribute to costs.
+If you are able to pay the full price, please do so.
+Extra donations are also very welcome.

 Event enquiries: email petragriffiths@livingspirit.org.uk